In this article:

-The Total Upkeep backup plugin provides peace of mind for you by allowing you to schedule WordPress backups.
+The Total Upkeep backup plugin provides peace of mind for you by allowing you to schedule WordPress backups and ensures that you can recover from any problems associated with your WordPress website.
 You have the option of setting up the days of the week these backups run on, as well as the time of day.
 You can also exclude portions of your site, such as core files or your content folder, which will make the backups happen quicker if needed.

 Schedule Automatic Backups